daeh/zotero-markdb-connect/README.md

 ![ZoteroObsidianCitationsScreenshot](ZoteroObsidianCitationsScreenshot.png)

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
-The _ZoteroObsidianCitations_ add-on finds files marked with BibTeX keys in an external folder and adds a colored tag to the corresponding Zotero items.
+The _ZoteroObsidianCitations_ add-on finds Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key in an external folder, and adds a colored tag to the corresponding Zotero items.

-Currently this add-on is primarily designed to be a minimal companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) Markdown editor, but it can be adapted to other workflows and databases used to store reading notes outside of Zotero.
+Currently this add-on designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
+It can be adapted to other databases that store Markdown files outside of Zotero, and to other workflows that generate Markdown reading notes.

 Please post any bugs, questions, or feature requests in the Github repository.